DistributedWeb/ddrive/README.md

   - `name`: the name of the file to be stored
   - `opts`
-    - `key`: the [feed key](https://github.com/mafintosh/hypercore#feedkey) of the underlying Hypercore instance
+    - `key`: the [feed key](https://github.com/distributedweb/ddatabase#feedkey) of the underlying DDatabase instance
-    - `discoveryKey`: the [discovery key](https://github.com/mafintosh/hypercore#feeddiscoverykey) of the underlying Hypercore instance
+    - `discoveryKey`: the [discovery key](https://github.com/distributedweb/ddatabase#feeddiscoverykey) of the underlying DDatabase instance
-  - `archive`: the current Hyperdrive instance
+  - `archive`: the current DDrive instance

   The functions need to return a a [`random-access-storage`](https://github.com/random-access-storage/) instance.